anshkumar/Voltage-Stability-Toolbox/README.md

 3.2 INSTALLATION

-Download vst.zip to a directory where you want to install VST.
+Download Voltage-Stability-Toolbox-master.zip to a directory where you want to install VST.
-Unzip vst.zip.
+Unzip Voltage-Stability-Toolbox-master.zip.
 It will expand into all the M-files needed to run VST.
 Two subdirectories will also be created.
 One is Model directory, which stores pre-compiled executable files for IEEE3,5,14 and 30 Bus systems.
 Another is Data directory which stores IEEE common format load flow data files.
 Copy all the M-files in the VST to a location in your Matlab path